mothur/mothur.github.io/_wiki/mothur_v.1.30.0.md

 corrects quality scores of 0 to ambiguous base calls.
 There should be a PacBio SOP posted prior to the next release as well.

-This is a big release and there\'s a lot going on trying to figure out the best way to generate an analyze data from these new sequencing platforms.
-If you would like to stay at the bleeding edge of this progress, consider coming to one of Pat\'s workshops in Detroit, MI.
+This is a big release and there's a lot going on trying to figure out the best way to generate an analyze data from these new sequencing platforms.
+If you would like to stay at the bleeding edge of this progress, consider coming to one of Pat's workshops in Detroit, MI.
 The next workshops are April 15-17 and May 6-8.
 Email Pat for more information.
-Thanks as always for everyone\'s feedback and citations. mothur is far and away the most cited bioinformatics program used to analyze 16S rRNA gene sequences.
+Thanks as always for everyone's feedback and citations. mothur is far and away the most cited bioinformatics program used to analyze 16S rRNA gene sequences.
 Thank you!